Winter Village at Bryant Park

 Suggested Ages: All, Adult Friendly

-* Watch skaters – or skate yourself on the city’s only free rink ($21-$26/skate rentals – varies by day).
+* Watch skaters – or skate yourself on the city’s only free rink ($17 skate rentals with code ‘LASTSKATE’).
 Online advance reservations required.
 Penguin skate aids available for younger kids ($22).
 Capacity is reduced and skate times are shorter.
 Groups 1 & 4 have the least crowded times on the ice during the 10 minutes at the beginning and end of sessions.